NTT-Companies-Group/SpiderOS/README.md

 # SpiderOS

-The official repository for SpiderOS, a joint collaboration between the NTT Group of Companies.
+The official repository for SpiderOS (a joint collaboration between the NTT Group of Companies).